django-oscar/django-oscar/docs/source/ref/apps/wishlists.rst

 The wishlists app is hence wired up as a subapp of :doc:`customer` and a partial is included in `add_to_basket_form.html`.

-Please note that wishlists currently only work for authenticated users.
+Please note that currently only private wishlists are supported.
+The hooks and fields for public (as in general public) and shared (as in access via an obfuscated link) are there, but the UI hasn't been designed yet.

 Abstract models